FDHoho007/ldap-sync/README.md

 ## Mattermost Provider

-The Mattermost provider can be used to sync users to Mattermost teams.
+The Mattermost provider can be used to sync users to Mattermost teams and channels.

 **Configuration Options**:
 For this provider you need to create a bot account for your mattermost instance (`url` field) who is team administrator in the teams to manage.
 Set the `api_token` and `bot_user_id` as well as the `username_attr` which contains the Mattermost username of a user.

 **Mapping Scheme**:
-The `mappings/mattermost.json` must contain an array of mappings.
+The `mappings/mattermost-{teams,channels}.json` must contain an array of mappings.
 A mapping is a simple object holding these four attributes:
-* `id`: The id of the mattermost team.
+* `id`: The id of the mattermost team or channel.
+Channel ids can be resolved like this: `<mattermost url>/api/v4/teams/<team id>/channels/name/<url part of the channel>`.
+Use `api_token` as Bearer token.
 * `name`: A display name for this mapping, shown in the logs.
 * `roles`: Either `team_user` or `team_user team_admin` defining the roles of mapped users.
+For channels use `channel_user` or `channel_admin` respectively.
-* `ldap_groups`: An array of ldap groups which should be mapped to this Mattermost team.
+* `ldap_groups`: An array of ldap groups which should be mapped to this Mattermost team or channel.

 ## Redmine Provider